Motorway Services Online

 To further complicate matters, operators had realised they held the power.
 The DoT didn't want the embarrassment of proposing a new service station that none of the operators wanted to build, so they could only put forward sites which sounded lucrative.
 This was another argument for them backing under-sized sites next to overloaded roundabouts.
 This was the era which had the bright ideas of building Birchanger, South Mimms and Thurrock.

 Regardless of what the DoT wanted, new regulations meant the operators could also propose their own sites for new service areas.
 Once again the operators wanted to be building next to busy roundabouts, but they were also good at identifying smaller gaps in the market like Pease Pottage, which would one day grow to be very busy.
-Many smaller sites were being pushed by oil companies, who didn't want to lose their customers as more and more bypasses were opening.
+Many smaller sites were being pushed by oil companies, who were worried about all their suburban sites losing customers to new bypasses.

 Away from the motorways, family restaurants (especially those owned by the Forte empire) were really taking over the A-roads, often by closing down cheap truckstops.
 It was all a bit basic, but it was a basic that the lucrative family market liked.